CompuTec/computec-docs/docs/processforce/processforce-plugins/mo-wizard/overview.md

 **Example usage**

-Click [here](https://www.youtube.com/watch?v=HdCU7PtdwPA) to know more about Example Usage.
+Click [this link](https://www.youtube.com/watch?v=HdCU7PtdwPA) to know more about Example Usage.

 ---
 The MOWizard plugin for SAP Business One is a powerful tool designed to simplify the creation and management of Manufacturing Orders.
 By enabling businesses to process large volumes of orders tied to Sales Order lines and view complex manufacturing trees, MOWizard increases efficiency and reduces the potential for errors.
 With its intuitive interface and structured workflow, this plugin streamlines manufacturing processes, allowing you to plan and execute orders more effectively.
 Whether you're handling simple or complex production requirements, MOWizard is a valuable addition to your SAP Business One system.